Department Planning FAQs

 Q: What do we do if we don’t understand the data in the data package and/or don’t have access to key data needed to evaluate our program?

-A: Contact Planning & Institutional Effectiveness and/or Institutional Research for a consultation.
+A: Contact Planning and Institutional Effectiveness and/or Institutional Research for a consultation.

 Q: What will our department planning report be used for?